 Global Volcanism Program | Image GVP-10084

-Cerro Bravo is seen from Delgaditas on its east side.
-The summit dome with a prominent spine was extruded during the most recent eruption.
-An older lava dome and cone complex is situated to its left.
-Multiple collapse events sent block-and-ash flows down over viscous lava flows (center) and onto the Plan de Arriba (lower left).
-The low, tree-covered slope 1/4 of the way from the left side of the photo is the remnant of the pre-Cerro Bravo volcano that was destroyed by a Pleistocene caldera-forming event.
+Cerro Bravo is seen from the east.
+The summit dome was extruded during the most recent eruption and has a spine (a steep dome) near the top.
+An older lava dome and cone complex is situated to the left.
+Multiple collapse events sent block-and-ash flows down over lava flows (center) and onto the Plan de Arriba (lower left).
+The low tree-covered slope (left foreground) is the remnant of the pre-Cerro Bravo edifice that was destroyed by a Pleistocene caldera-forming event.

 Photo by David Lescinsky, 1988 (University of Western Ontario).